-We took the RV to the Road Kill Festival in Marlinton, West Virginia last weekend.
+We (John and Chris Baum, Barbara and I) drove the RV to the Road Kill Festival in Marlinton, West Virginia last weekend.
 The trip didn’t start out so well – trouble with the slider on the rv but I’ll go into that in another post.
 Just before we left we wanted to put some things in the bedroom drawer – but the slider wouldn’t move so we did the whole trip with the slider all the way in.
 It was a bit tight.

-Road Kill Cookoff.
 It’s a great ride through the Allegheny National Forest.
-It’s also a real challenge to drive a 9 ton motor home through the winding roads going into to 25mph turns coming down from 3,853 feet!
+It’s also a real challenge to drive a 9 ton motor home (it’s listed at 9 tons, had it weighed and it’s 13 tons loaded) through the winding roads going into to 25 mph turns coming down from 3,853 feet!
 I got a bit of experience under my belt.
-Got quite a bit more comfortable but still it’s a little tense which maybe is a good thing.
+At one point there was the slight smell of brakes.
+I did get quite a bit more comfortable driving it but still it’s was little tense which maybe is a good thing.

-We stayed at the Riverside Campgrounds that is within walking distance of the festival that is held on the main street.
+We stayed at the Riverside Campgrounds that is within walking distance of the festival which is held on the main street.
 They close off about 6 or 7 blocks and line the vendors up and down and also on a couple side streets.
 All kinds of arts and crafts and food available.
-The cookoff is a $5 charge for tastings at the various booths.
-I hit all of the booths, I think there were 12 or 13.
-Mostly venison, didn’t have anything that was bad.
+The cook off has a $5 charge for tastings at the various booths.
+Chris and me hit all of the booths, I think there were 12 or 13, Barbara and John weren’t that excited, I think they said “Ugg” or was it “Eeww”.
+It was mostly venison, most everything was pretty good.
 For me the outstanding ones were the gopher gravy (very tasty), the roasted boar (always loved boar) and the possum stew – not ‘bad’ but a very different and strong flavor.
 I’m not sure if the possum was the actual possum or just a bad recipe.